Shunning protocol, Obama interviews Alibaba billionaire Ma

-Obama joked comfortably with the eccentric founder and executive chairman of Alibaba Group Holding Ltd. (BABA.N), which is looking to make inroads into foreign markets, including the United States.
+Obama joked comfortably with the eccentric founder and executive chairman of Alibaba Group Holding Ltd., which is looking to make inroads into foreign markets, including the United States.

 During the discussion on the sidelines of the Asia Pacific Economic Cooperation (APEC) summit in Manila, the U.S. president probed Ma on how he thought government and established businesses could help young entrepreneurs.